mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 - Webpack
 - Machine Learning
 title: Machine Learning-Driven Bundling.
 The Future of JavaScript Tooling.
-url: /2018/03/11/machine-learning-bundling-webpack-javascript-markov-chain-angular-react
+url: /2018/03/18/machine-learning-data-driven-bundling-webpack-javascript-markov-chain-angular-react
 ---

 In this article, I'll introduce the early implementation of a few tools which based on techniques from the machine learning allow us to perform data-driven chunk clustering and pre-fetching for single-page applications. **The purpose is to provide a zero-configuration mechanism which based on data from Google Analytics for the users' behavior performs the most optimal build.** We're also going to introduce a **webpack plugin which works with Angular CLI and Create React App**.

 **Such tool can improve the user-perceived page load performance by making the build process of our applications data-driven!** The final result is achieved by combining and/or pre-fetching JavaScript chunks which are most likely to be requested together in the same user session.

-*I want to thank to [Addy Osamani](https://twitter.com/addyosmani) for the review and his feedback of the early drafts of this post and the described tools!*
+*I want to thank [Addy Osamani](https://twitter.com/addyosmani) for the review and his feedback of the early drafts of this post and the described tools!*

 <section style="background: #eee; padding: 15px;">
 If you're only interested in the practical applications of the described packages, you can read the "Introduction" and the "Tooling Introduction" sections.
 In case you want to know more about the implementation details, you can focus on the sections "Definitions" and "Technical Details".